MetheaX/khmer-chhankitek-calendar/README.md

 #  Khmer Chhankitek Calendar
 Transform `GREGORIAN` calendar's date into `KHMER CHHANKITEK` calendar's date.
 # Build from source
-`If need modification on library, elseif skip this part.` Pre-requires
+`If need modification on library, else skip this part.`

+Pre-requires
 * Java 8+
 * Maven as its build tool.